Mrs E Jolly v Royal Berkshire NHS Foundation Trust Posted In: Case Law

 She has become the oldest person in the UK to win an age discrimination case after she was sacked when colleagues complained about her age and “frailty”.
 She brought claims for unfair dismissal, discrimination on the grounds of age, disability discrimination and breach of contract.

 In 2015, the Trust redesigned its administrative, clerical processes and structures that supported the patient pathway.
-The patient pathway is the Trust’s way
+The patient pathway is the Trust’s way of describing the route that a patient takes from first contact with the NHS – usually with the GP

 Already a subscriber?